rstms/txTrader/README.md

 Security
 --------
-This sofware is designed to be used on private internal infrastructure.
+This version of the sofware is designed to be used on private internal infrastructure.
 It is *NOT* intended to be exposed to the public Internet.
 TxTrader currently doesn't implement HTTPS and the password mechanism is rudimentary.
-It is expected that access be controlled at the system level.
+It is strongly recommended that access control be implemented at the network level.

 Security mechanisms used in existing deployments include:
  - virtual machine private networking
  - local private network addressing
  - VPN
- - docker container netorking
+ - docker container networking
  - ssh port forwarding
  - firewall rules